scsketch/pagemaster-rn/README.md

 5. Mobile Device Support:

-   - I primarily testing this on the iOS simulator, Chrome browser, and my personal iOS device.
+   - I primarily testing this on the iOS simulator, Chrome browser, and a physical iPhone.
 It seems to work on the Android simulator as well, but I have not tested it on an Android device.

 6. Development Mode Considerations:
    - If you inspect the Chrome console to check the network and notice requests are firing twice, it's because of how React runs in development Strict mode.
 It's a feature used to help debug in development, and is disabled in production builds.

    - Performance is slower than it would be in a production app because we are running in development mode with the development server.

+## Future Work

 1. Offline support to add/edit books and sync when back online.
 2. Additional unit tests, E2E tests using Detox.